nyuruN/ShaderRinth/README.md

 presets so that the user can iterate on their ideas faster.

+## Known Issues

+* Adding a second viewport will only output the latter and may appear to be stretched

+* Many Zep Vim keybinds are not mapped nor integrated into ShaderRinth and may cause a crash in the worst case
+  * :q will crash the program

 ## Goal posts

 The program is currently *viable* for testing